Categories

 Background

-The previous user experience for sellers was disjointed, confusing, and lacking in direction.
-Sellers created their accounts and found themselves on the platform with little guidance about what they should do, how to achieve the goals they need to achieve, and solve the tasks they joined the platform to solve.
+The previous user experience for sellers was disjointed, confusing, and lacking direction.
+Sellers created their accounts and found themselves on the platform with little guidance about what they should do, how to achieve the goals they needed to achieve, and solve the tasks they joined the platform to solve.
 The platform contains an enormous and ever-growing number of apps and functionalities, all of which are given the same weight to any given user and increase the confusion and lack of focus.

 Understanding the problem